 |Significant Comparable Deposits||The age and depositional environment at Janice are similar to the giant Udokan Deposits of the Lake Baikal region in Siberia, and the Revette deposits of Montana USA.
 Baikal Mining Company LTD reports JORC compliant Measured and Indicated resources of 1.822 billion tonnes grading 1.01% copper, 14.3 grams per tonne silver for the Udokan deposits.
 (Baikal Mining Company Ltd. press release presenting published estimate prepared by SRK Consulting, dated April 9, 2014).
 Hecla Mining reports 43-101 compliant Inferred resources of 112 million tonnes grading 0.7% copper, 1.6 oz/t silver for its Montanore deposit and 97.6 million tonnes grading 0.7% copper and 1.5 oz/t silver for its Rock Creek deposit in Montana.
 (Hecla Mining Company: published reserves and resources statement, December 31, 2016).|

 The first phase of drilling has been completed by Rio Tinto Exploration Canada and all 21 drill holes have been reported as of December 3, 2019.The program has successfully confirmed and extended copper mineralization at the Jansem and Janice targets.
 Further geophysics, prospecting, sampling and mapping and a Rotary Air Blast drill program were completed in the summer of 2020.
-Work is in progress to start the 2021 drill program.
+A 50 - 80 man camp has been completed and 2 drills have been mobilized to site; these started turning in the last week of February and are aiming at completing a 7,500m program.

 A table summarizing all drill results completed by Forum and Rio Tinto in the 2018-19 can be found on the home page.